Overview Symptoms How it happensHow is it diagnosed? Treatments

 In most people, a diagnosis of psoriasis can be made based on how the rash looks.

 A skin biopsy is rarely needed.
-Investigations may be needed to rule out other conditions (e.g. skin scrapings for fungal infections), or may be performed prior to instituting treatment (e.g. blood tests).
+Investigations may be needed to rule out other conditions (e.g. skin scrapings and/or nail clippings for fungal infections), or may be performed prior to instituting treatment (e.g. blood tests, chest X-ray).

 There is no cure for psoriasis, which means that we cannot give a single treatment to make it go away forever.
 However, there are many treatments that are highly effective, and most patients can achieve ‘normal-looking’ skin.
 Psoriasis does not scar, but can leave post-inflammatory pigmentation.